nbierdeman/accessibility-with-iframes/README.md

 # accessibility-with-iframes
-Experiments and notes on trying to increase accessibility with iframes using MacOS VoiceOver and Google Chrome
+Experiments and notes on trying to increase accessibility with iframes using MacOS VoiceOver and Google Chrome.